𝐃𝐨 𝐌𝐮𝐬𝐥𝐢𝐦𝐬 𝐁𝐞𝐥𝐢𝐞𝐯𝐞 𝐉𝐞𝐬𝐮𝐬 𝐖𝐚𝐬 𝐒𝐢𝐧𝐥𝐞𝐬𝐬?

 𝐋𝐚𝐭𝐞𝐫, 𝐬𝐡𝐞 𝐬𝐚𝐲𝐬:

-The Bible teaches that he grew in maturity, he knew hunger, he knew thirst, he needed sleep, and, eventually he died.
-He was a complete and perfect man who had physical limitations like all humans have.
+The Bible teaches that he grew in maturity, he knew hunger, he knew thirst, he needed sleep, and, eventually, he died.
+He was a complete and perfect man who had physical limitations as all humans have.
 The difference, however, is that he was born of a woman, but supernaturally conceived of God.

 The only problem Islam would have with this statement can be found in the last part of the quote: “…that he was born of a woman, but supernaturally conceived of God.”